robotomize/robotomize.me/robotomize.me/content/about.md

 {{< figure class="avatar" src="/img/headshot.jpg" alt="avatar">}}

 Software engineer 🧑💻.
-I have experience in creating web services, telegram bots, analytical tools.
-I also tried a little bit to develop the game multiplayer on UDP
+I have experience in creating web services, telegram bots, analytical tools

 - 👨‍💻 I currently use Go and I love it!
 - 🌱 I like learning Dart and developing tiny projects in Python